ryanczm/Analytic-Musings/_posts/2023-12-31-principles-of-principal-components.md

 <figcaption>Treasury yields, 2012-2022</figcaption>
 </center>

-Being quite clueless on bonds and rates, I picked up Jha's _Interest Rates Markets_, and read through selected chapters.
+Being quite clueless on bonds and rates, I picked up Siddharta Jha's _Interest Rates Markets_, and read through selected chapters.
 I also read Gregory Gundersen's excellent [article on PCA](https://gregorygundersen.com/blog/2022/09/17/pca/) to refresh myself on how it works.

 The paper is divided into three parts: explaining how PCA on the yield curve works, using PCs to construct a replicating portfolio, and using PCs as weights for butterfly trades.
 I focus on the first & third parts.